cherrypy/cheroot/README.txt

     python setup.py install

-* To learn how to use it, look at the examples under cherrypy/tutorial/ or go to http://www.cherrypy.org for more info.

-* To run the regression tests, just go to the cherrypy/test/ directory and type:
+* To run the regression tests, just go to the cheroot/test/ directory and type:

     nosetests -s ./